ankitaraj24/hello-world/README.md

   Our software is licensed under the MIT License - see the LICENSE.md file for details.

- # Reasoning on why we chose this license and Code of Conduct
+ # Reasoning on why we chose this License and Code of Conduct

  We chose the MIT License because it has the highest license compatibility and limited restrictions on reuse of our code.
-We chose this code of conduct because
+We chose this code of conduct because it aligns the most with our values.

  # Authors